Crowds of migrants heading out of Pune start thinning on highways

 Also, from Sunday, the city police have started barring trucks from carrying passengers.
 At Wagholi and Lonikund, policemen stopped the trucks and passengers, if found on them, were asked to deboard or return to their residences and wait for official arrangements.
 Several trucks headed to Uttar Pradesh and Madhya Pradesh were, however, circumventing police checkpoints.

-For the last four days, Lonikund police are supervising the operation of MSRTC buses from Wagholi weekly market grounds taking the stranded migrants assembled there to Chhattisgarh and Madhya Pradesh borders.
-“A total of 24 buses have operated so far.
-This is being done to ensure the migrants don’t take to desperate measures such as walking or using illegal, dangerous means of transport,” said Inspector Pratap Mankar of Lonikund police station.

 “I am here for the last four days with my sister, her child and my brother-in-law.
 Now it appears our turn will come to board the buses.
-This is a free and reliable service from police,” said Jivan Joshi, from Durg district in Chhattisgarh, adding that he faced no shortage of food but it was tough queueing up with an infant for a long time.
+This is a free and reliable service from police,” said Jivan Joshi from Chhattisgarh.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines